 Promissory Estoppel in Contract Law

 For a contract to be enforceable under contract law, there needs to be a legal consideration for entering into the agreement.
-The consideration is the exchange between the parties at the time of entering into an agreement or making a promise.
-In the absence of the consideration, the contract would ordinarily be unenforceable.
+The consideration is the exchange of something of value between the parties at the time of entering into an agreement or making a promise.
+In the absence of consideration, a contract would ordinarily be unenforceable.

-However, there are exemptions to this scenario, and the court may enforce a promise made between two parties in the absence of consideration.
-It may be the case when a promisee relied on the promise and suffered significant damage or economic loss, and the only way to ensure justice is by enforcing the promise.
+However, there are exemptions to this scenario, and the court may enforce a promise made between two parties, even in the absence of consideration.
 Promissory estoppel prevents a party from going back on a promise he/she made to another party who relied on the promise and acted upon it.